symfony/symfony-docs/quick_tour/the_view.rst

 --------------------

 More often than not, templates in a project share common elements, like the well-known header and footer.
-In Symfony2, this problem is thought about
+In Symfony2, you think about this problem
 differently: a template can be decorated by another one.
 This works exactly the same as PHP classes: template inheritance allows you to build a base "layout" template that contains all the common elements of your site and